saharzare/databricks-for-data-engineers/README.md

 ![image](https://github.com/user-attachments/assets/1fdef764-1957-4988-ac6b-a60558ccc9e9)
-**Transforming eaw data to reliable data**: - data extraction from diverse sourses, cleansing to remove inconsitencies, transforming to convert into a structured and usable format
+**Transforming raw data to reliable data**: - data extraction from diverse sourses, cleansing to remove inconsitencies, transforming to convert into a structured and usable format

 **Ensuring thr quality and integrity of data**: - Develop processes to monitore and maintain the accuracy and consitency